 Workshops at home!

-In April and May 2020, the cycle of workshops for all launched by Palazzo Grassi - Punta della Dogana becomes digital and is conceived in collaboration with exceptionnal guests working in various fields of contemporary creativity.
+The cycle of workshops for all launched by Palazzo Grassi - Punta della Dogana becomes digital and is conceived in collaboration with exceptionnal guests working in various fields of contemporary creativity.

 The public is invited to take part to the activities by following simple instructions, meant to stimulate unique points of view on their own daily life.

 How a casual encounter between two or more domestic objects suggests an unusual color combination.

 Olimpia Zagnoli was born in Reggio Emilia, Italy.
 After years of scribbling she became an illustrator and now collaborates The New York Times, The New Yorker, La Repubblica, Prada, Taschen among others.
 Soft shapes and chameleonic colours inform her style.
 She lives in Milan in a house with kaleidoscopic floors.

 Become curators of small domestic exhibitions with materials you can find at home.
 Easy to set up and dismantle, these micro-exhibitions have a low environmental impact but a high lateral thinking factor… Why not give it a try?”